RockX-SG/uniiotx/docs/system_design.md

 [SystemStaking](https://github.com/iotexproject/iip13-contracts) is the contract implemented for IIP-13.
 It issues an NFT token for each bucket creation.
 Owner of the NFT token could update/transfer/unstake the corresponding bucket.
-The buckets created in this contract will be counted in the staking procotol in iotex-core.
+The buckets created in this contract will be counted in the staking protocol in iotex-core.

 ## System Architecture and Context
 This project is based on the IoTex network.
 It entails multiple collaborative roles and modules where smart contracts are crucial.